-Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria
+Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.

-Arsenic: YYour drinking water currently meets EPA's standard for arsenic.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high
+Arsenic: Yyour drinking water currently meets EPA's standard for arsenic.
+EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.